WELCOME TO THE MAGIC NORTH OF BURMA

 Note: day trek in Pindaya and one day boat tour in Inle Lake by your own account

 THE REAL MYANMAR has its own fleet of modern rental cars.
 Our vehicles are well maintained in an excellent condition and reliably.
 We offer vehicles and buses from two people up to groups for which we offer comfortable minibuses.
 Our drivers have been carefully selected.
 They are extremely reliable.
-As a rule, they speak at least basic English (rarely German language skills).
+As a rule, they speak at least basic English (rarely German, Chinese & Thai language skills).
 They are not tourist guides or official guides.
 But they know their homeland Myanmar (Burma) well.
 They also assist you in the selection of restaurants or lodging during the trip.
 This route is only a suggestion.

 Our guests can make their tour of Burma according to their own plans.
 You stop where ever you want.
 You are your own "tour operator".
 This kind of traveling is the most common way to see Myanmar.
 Your own rental car with our local driver brings you close as possible to the people of Myanmar.